 • On-dock facility offering the flexibility to handle both breakbulk/palletized shipments, as well as containers for trans-loading

-• Adjacent berth (to be extended in 2018) with dedicated mobile harbor crane
+• Adjacent deep-water berth with two dedicated mobile harbor cranes